opendilab/DI-smartcross/README.md

 ## Installation

 DI-smartcross supports SUMO version >= 1.6.0.
-Here we show an easily guide of installation of SUMO 1.8.0 on Linux.
+Here we show an easy guide of installation with SUMO 1.8.0 on Linux.

 ### Install sumo